jyao1/openspdm/Doc/SpdmOsTest.md

          [--pcap] is used to generate PCAP dump file for offline analysis.
    </pre>

-   Take SpdmRequesterTest or SpdmResponderTest as an example, a user may use `SpdmRequesterTest --pcap SpdmRequester.pcap > SpdmRequester.log` or `SpdmResponderTest --pcap SpdmResponder.pcap > SpdmResponder.log` to get the PCAP file and the log file.
+   Take SpdmRequesterEmu or SpdmResponderEmu as an example, a user may use `SpdmRequesterEmu --pcap SpdmRequester.pcap > SpdmRequester.log` or `SpdmResponderEmu --pcap SpdmResponder.pcap > SpdmResponder.log` to get the PCAP file and the log file.

-   To test PCI_DOE, a user may use `SpdmRequesterTest --trans PCI_DOE --pcap SpdmRequester.pcap > SpdmRequester.log` or `SpdmResponderTest  --trans PCI_DOE --pcap SpdmResponder.pcap > SpdmResponder.log` to get the PCAP file and the log file.
+   To test PCI_DOE, a user may use `SpdmRequesterEmu --trans PCI_DOE --pcap SpdmRequester.pcap > SpdmRequester.log` or `SpdmResponderEmu  --trans PCI_DOE --pcap SpdmResponder.pcap > SpdmResponder.log` to get the PCAP file and the log file.

    [SpdmDump](https://github.com/jyao1/openspdm/blob/master/Doc/SpdmDump.md) tool can be used to parse the pcap file for offline analysis.